Dynamic Subgoal-based Exploration via Bayesian Optimization

+Now that we have defined the value function, let us comment on the environment distribution $\Xi$.
+In Section \ref{sec:opt}, we will formulate the meta-optimization problem, which requires that the expected performance of any policy $\pi$ over the environment distribution, i.e., $\mathbb E_\xi [V_\xi^\pi(s)]$, is well-defined.
+However, since we assumed bounded rewards, implying bounded performance $V_\xi^\pi(s)$, it will always be the case that this expectation exists and we do not require further assumptions on $\Xi$.

-\looseness-1 The reward function $ R_\xi $ is called the \emph{extrinsic reward} given to the agent by the environment --- this is the quantity that we aim to maximize in a cumulative fashion.
-However, it is often the case that these rewards are sparse and delayed, and therefore produce little to no learning signal for the agent.
-For example, in the case of searching for a goal, most states are associated with zero reward, while only the goal state(s) contain positive reward.
-For this reason, the agent essentially must perform random exploration and does not start learning until the first time it wanders to the goal.
-The time it takes to find the goal under a random exploration strategy, such as $\epsilon$-greedy, could be prohibitively long.
+When the extrinsic reward function $ R_\xi $ is sparse, it produces little to no learning signal for the agent.
+Under most RL algorithms, the agent essentially performs random exploration and does not start learning until the first time it wanders to the goal.
+The time it takes to find the goal under a random exploration strategy is often prohibitively long.
+The $\epsilon$-greedy exploration strategy, which takes a random action with probability $\epsilon$ and the best action under the current value function approximation, is an example of a random exploration strategy.